codebender828/jbakebwa.dev/pages/_posts/published-chakra.md

   This is a pretty hot topic in Web dev and to be honest, I cannot say that either side is terrible.
 I just liked the scoping that emotion gave out of the box, plus it always ensures that you only consume styles that are being used by components in your app.
 So the end user doesn't need to download a style sheet that they may never fully use.
 So there's no need to purge your CSS with external tools.

   Furthermore I was spoiled by Adam Wathan's [Tailwind CSS](http://tailwindcss.com).
 I needed a way to combine the simplicity of applying styles in the template, while keeping responsive styles and adherence to the theme design system.
-In a way, Chakra UI drew a lot inspiration from Tailwind CSS and I'm happy to have ripped all these awesome ideas from Tailwind and from other really Vue.js libraries out there.
+In a way, Chakra UI drew a lot inspiration from Tailwind CSS and I'm happy to have ripped all these awesome ideas from Tailwind and from other really awesome Vue.js libraries out there.

 If you'd like to learn more about Chakra UI, check out the [Why Chakra UI page in the docs.](https://vue.chakra-ui.com/why-chakra-ui)